 You may wonder why I know about the PCAOB.
 A client told me when we were writing his resume and telling his story.

-How does this translate to telling your story on LinkedIn?
+How does this translate to telling your story on LinkedIn Profile?

 I tell my clients regularly that more people will see your LinkedIn profile than your resume.
 You need to be telling your story on LinkedIn to help people who need your talents see you.
 People respond to stories.
 They want to know what you did to help your last company be successful.